Mastro 👨🍳 Docs

 Copied!

 .map() calls the method map on the shoppingList.
 A method is a function attached to an object.
 All arrays come with a map method.
 When you call it, you need to give it a special kind of argument: a function.
+The last two lines could also have been written as a single line:

 Feel free to toy around a bit more in the JavaScript console.
 You can always reload the page to reset everything, meaning you’ll lose all your variables.
+This will allow you to declare them again with const.

 The power of programming

 The good news is that with JavaScript – like with any general-purpose programming language – you can create arbitrarily complex programs.
-That’s also the bad news.
-Either way, this crash course should be enough for you to read and write some basic JavaScript.
+Since we’re all human and usually make mistakes, that’s also the bad news.

 Want to learn more JavaScript?